Probate Q&A Series

 Conclusion

-In North Carolina, missing current mailing addresses for a deceased spouse’s children usually means the case must shift from standard mailed/personal notice to a documented diligent search and, if needed, service by publication that follows Rule 4.
-The children often do not need to sign anything just to allow a petition to be filed, but they generally must receive legally valid notice and time to respond.
-The next step is to file a motion/request supported by an affidavit describing the search efforts and complete publication on the court-approved schedule.
+In North Carolina, missing current mailing addresses for a deceased spouse’s children may mean the case must shift from standard mailed/personal notice to a documented diligent search and, if the governing statute or rule permits, service by publication that follows Rule 4.
+The children often do not need to sign anything just to allow a petition to be filed, but they generally must receive whatever legally valid notice the applicable procedure requires and any time to respond that applies.
+The next step is to follow the governing statute or rule for the specific probate-related filing, which may include an affidavit describing the search efforts and publication if authorized.

 Talk to a Probate Attorney